zshakespear/terrainGen/README.txt

 https://www.youtube.com/watch?v=fjZAgoxFKiQ

 TO-DO:
--Fix the limits on the biomes so that there aren't as many tundra
+-Toy with the biome limits
+-Add more random locations
+-Find way to mark on map where the locations are